content-left-bg.png

 If spikes are worn, the landing area must be covered by a single spike-proof top mat approximately 5cm thick and should have a weatherproof covering.

-Ensure spikes, if worn, are no longer than 9mm (synthetic surface) or 12mm (grass surface) per the Little Athletics competition handbook.
+Ensure spikes, if worn, are no longer than 9mm (synthetic surface) or 12mm (grass surface) per Little Athletics Australia's Standard rules of competition.
 Follow venue requirements, if available.

 Collapsible or circular fibreglass crossbars only.
 Triangular bars or improvised equipment are not permitted.